Men and Divorce

 By working with a North Carolina divorce lawyer who has experience representing men, you can be confident that your case will be handled in the proper manner.
 Your lawyer will be able to put together the strongest possible claim to ensure that the law is applied fairly.
-For men going through a divorce, strong advocacy, attention to detail, and proper framing of the case are all critically important.
+For men going through a divorce of the case these are all critically important:

 Speak to Our Wilmington, NC Divorce Attorneys Today

-At Speaks Law Firm, we have extensive experience representing men in complex divorce cases.
+At Speaks Family Law Firm, we have extensive experience representing men in complex divorce cases.
 We also handle the full range of fathers’ rights issues.
-To set up a fully confidential consult with a Wilmington family law attorney who understands divorce law for men, please do not hesitate to contact our Wilmington law office today.
+To set up a fully confidential consultation with a Wilmington family law attorney who understands divorce law for men, please do not hesitate to contact our Wilmington law office today at 910-427-5044.